gesellc/angular2-tour-of-heroes/README.md

 * Our Tour of Heroes now displays a list of selectable heroes
 * We added the ability to select a hero and show the hero’s details
 * We learned how to use the built-in directives __ngIf__ and __ngFor__ in a component’s template
-* Run the live example (view source) for this part.

 #### The Road Ahead